spiffe/spiffe.io/content/spire/getting-started-k8s.md

 aliases: [tutorial-spire-on-kubernetes, tutorial-spire-on-kubernetes/]
 ---

-# About this Tutorial
+# About this Guide

-This tutorial walks you through getting a SPIRE Server and SPIRE Agent running in a Kubernetes cluster, and configuring a workload container to access SPIRE.
+This guide walks you through getting a SPIRE Server and SPIRE Agent running in a Kubernetes cluster, and configuring a workload container to access SPIRE.

 {{< warning >}}
-This tutorial is not designed for a production Kubernetes environment.
+This deployment this guide walks you through creating is not designed for a production Kubernetes environment.
 A production environment requires adjustments to certain steps; the section [Changes for a Production Environment](#changes-for-a-production-environment) walks you through the necessary changes.
 {{< /warning >}}